 Please join us for one of the following faith and community-building opportunities:

-Sunday mornings at 9:30 am in the Club Room, beginning August 20th.
-This class will be studying The Letter to the Hebrews by William Barclay.
+This class is meeting at 9:30 am in the Club Room on Sundays and they are studying the book of Revelation using the book Revelation: Everyday Bible Commentary (v2018) by Charles C. Ryrie.
 Please contact John and Cindy Prather or Ben and Cindy Trammell for more information (or call the church office).

 The Congregational Fellowship Ministry works to strengthen the body of Fort Hill Church through an active program for all members.
 The ministry has the responsibility for developing programs that will strengthen Christian fellowship among members and increase their ability to interact with each other in the spirit of love.